-Winter road conditions present unique challenges to driver capabilities and vehicle performance.
-According to data from the National Highway Traffic Safety Administration (NHTSA), 15 percent of weather-related crashes occur in snow or sleet, and another 13 percent on icy pavement.
+Winter road conditions present unique challenges to driver capabilities and vehicle performance. according to data from the National Highway Traffic Safety Administration (NHTSA), 15% of weather-related crashes occur in snow or sleet, and another 13% on icy pavement.

-Here are just a few safety and preparation tips to keep in mind during winter months.
+A few safety and preparation tips for winter

 - Inspect battery.

 - Add lubricant to door locks to prevent freezing.

 - Replace windshield wipers and de0icing fluid as necessary.

 - Ice forms first on bridges, overpasses and shaded areas.
 Do not slam on the brakes when driving over ice.
 Decelerate slowly, holding the car steady.

 - Adjust the speed to fit the weather conditions and remain a safe distance behind other cars.